narulacool/ApplitoolsCrossBrowserHackathon/README.md

 ## Challenges Faced - Solved

- - Since the tests focused on cross browser visual checks, I implemented a Java based Image checker solution taking some cues from [here](http://mundrisoft.com/tech-bytes/compare-images-using-java/)
+ - Since the tests focused on cross browser visual checks, I implemented a ***Java based Image checker*** solution taking some cues from [here](http://mundrisoft.com/tech-bytes/compare-images-using-java/)
- - To cover the visual aspects such as the colour of the text or the background, I have implemented some functions to cover that aspect as well for different elements by fetching the CSS values using Selenium.
+ - To cover the visual aspects such as the ***colour of the text or the background colour***, I implemented some java functions for fetching the CSS values using Selenium for different elements wherever required.
+ - For the traditional approach the **viewport size** for Tablet(768x700) given in instructions was launching the site in Mobile view using selenium.
+This was due to width calculation being done differently in Selenium.
+Selenium treats the provided window size width as window's outer width.
+To solve this I used 850x700 as the size for Tablet.
+ - Each **Test is launched in parallel on the 7 viewport-browser combinations** by making use of *TestNG's* data provider with parallel=true attribute.
+This saves time over sequential execution.
+ - Since the **footer & header** was same across the pages, I made **page object files of these components** and **reused the functions across the pages & Tests**.
+However when I started this I got to know that the Id's of these elements are different on both homepage & product details page.
+So I switched to using xpaths wherever necessary instead of using ID.
+This is a little deviation from the hackathon guidelines of using ID's but I had to do it for reusability purpose.
+I hope this is fine.
+ - To avoid failures due to any missing dependencies, have kept all selenium drivers in the project's "src/test/resources/" folder.
+All the baseline images for Java based comparison are kept in "src/test/resources/images"
  - Since the tests focused on cross browser visual checks, I also evaluated [Ashot](https://github.com/pazone/ashot) utility for taking full page screenshots & comparing the V1 & V2 versions.
-It provides basic image comparison techniques but the code needed to be tweaked for different browsers & viewport.
-I went ahead deciding not to use it, since that did not fit the purpose of this hackathon.
+It provides basic image comparison techniques but the code needed to be tweaked for different browsers & viewport & seemed flaky for advanced usages.
+I went ahead deciding not to use it because of the limitations & since that did not fit the purpose of this hackathon.

 ## Author